Muldrow, Oklahoma

 Muldrow, officially the Town of Muldrow, is a town in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas–Oklahoma Metropolitan Statistical Area.
-The population was 3,466 at the 2010 census, an increase of 11.7 percent over the figure of 3,104 recorded in 2000.
+As of the 2020 census, Muldrow had a population of 3,272.

 Etymology

 In 1887, Muldrow was named in honor of Henry L. Muldrow, first assistant U.S. secretary of the interior.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.9 sqmi, of which 3.8 sqmi is land and 0.04 sqmi (0.52%) is water.